Israel launches air strikes on Iran-linked targets in Syria | DW | 18.11.2020

 Avichay Adraee, a spokesman of the Israeli Defense Forces (IDF), said that the airstrikes targeted military targets, warehouses, headquarters and military complexes.

-The IDF undertook the attack after it found "improvised" explosive devices along Israel-controlled Golan Heights.
-It alleged that the explosives were placed on the Israeli side of the Alpha line by a "Syrian squad led by Iranian forces".
+The IDF said it made the decision to carry out air strikes after finding "improvised" explosive devices along the frontier in Israel-controlled Golan Heights.

+Israeli forces claimed the explosives were placed on the Israeli side of the Alpha line by a "Syrian squad led by Iranian forces."

-Israel has previously attacked several Iran-linked military targets in Syria but an acknowledgement of such operations is rare by Israel.
+Israel has launched numerous strikes on Iran-linked military targets in Syria over the years, but an acknowledgement of such operations is rare by Israel.
 Iran is a key ally of Syrian President Bashar Assad.

 According to Syria's state news agency, SANA, three Syrian military personnel were killed and one was injured by the strike.
 Quoting a Syrian military source, SANA called the attack "Israeli aggression."